 I would bet that 75% of gift card recipients use it before expiration, and another 5% try to use it after.
 The other 20% never think about it, lose it, or for whatever reason never get around to using it.
 So this company is risking a negative customer experience so they can save on the cost of 5% of their gift card budget?
 Doesn’t make sense to me.

-Gift Card Expiration Laws
+Gift Card Expiration Laws to the Rescue

 - Gift cards can have an expiration date, but it can’t be sooner than 5 years.